-"Not if you chance to meet her.
-Though I must say that you act very unwisely in paying the girl any attention.
-She would be a good girl if she were left alone.
+"None of my business, you would say," finished the missionary, quietly.
+"But you forget, my young friend, that I am the custodian of the moral as well as the spiritual welfare of this little community.
+And, therefore, anything girl if she were left alone.
 Your mother pronounces her the best domestic she has encountered in a long experience with Indian maids; but the girl's foolish mother, in spite of all my warnings, has persisted in spoiling her till she is possessed of an overweening vanity which no admonitions of mine can temper.
 Her father is much concerned about her.
 He has decided to marry her to Wastaywin; but the girl flouts the idea, indeed utterly refuses her consent, in which she is upheld by her foolish mother."
+"I should think so, indeed," said Alec warmly.